Feethams

-Feethams is a cricket and former football grounds in Darlington, England.
-The cricket ground has hosted Durham CCC matches.
+Feethams is a cricket and former football grounds in Darlington, north-east England.
+It has hosted Durham County Cricket Club matches.

-The football ground was the home of Darlington F.C. for from 1883 to 2003 until the club moved into another ground, now known as The Darlington Arena, in Darlington's outskirts.
-The football ground was subsequently demolished in 2006, while the cricket ground remains in use.
+Feethams was the home of Darlington Football Club from 1883 to 2003, when the club moved to the newly built Darlington Arena.The football ground was demolished in 2006, while the cricket ground remains in use.

 History

-Feethams was the former home of the Darlington Cricket Club.
-From the 1860s, amateur football had been played on the site, but it was only in 1883 that Darlington F.C., a professional side made Feethams their home - and so it was for 120 years.
+Feethams was the home of the Darlington Cricket Club.

+From the 1860s, amateur football had been played on the site.
+In 1883 the newly formed Darlington F.C. made its home at Feethams.

+The 1903 Deed of Foundation of the Feethams Cricket Field Trust stated that the land in question was acquired by the Trust "for the purpose of securing the said premises as an open space to be used for Cricket and other Athletic exercises".

 Football

-In 1907, the ground was the venue for one England Amateur international, in which the home team defeated the Holland 12–2.
-As the game is recognized as a full international by the Dutch FA, it remains the largest defeat ever suffered by the Dutch national team.
+In 1907, the ground was the venue for an England Amateur international, in which the home team defeated the Netherlands 12–2.
+As the game is recognized as a full international by the Dutch Football Association, it remains the largest defeat ever suffered by the Dutch national team.

-Unfortunately, times moved on and Feethams and Darlington were in a state of flux.
-It was decided to build a new stadium and the end of the Feethams era came on 3 May 2003, when the final match was played.
-A capacity crowd saw Darlington come back from two goals down to draw 2-2 with Leyton Orient.
+By the end of the 20th century, the club and the venue were in a state of flux.
+It was decided to build a new stadium, Darlington Arena, on a greenfield site next to the A66 bypass.
+The final match at Feethams was on 3 May 2003, when a capacity crowd saw Darlington come back from two goals down to draw 2-2 with Leyton Orient.

-With the move to a new stadium at The Darlington Arena, Feethams fell into disrepair.
-Due to small attendances at the new arena, rumours spread that it could be sold and Darlington could return to Feethams.
+Feethams fell into disrepair.
+Due to low attendance at the new arena, rumours spread that it could be sold and Darlington FC could return to Feethams.
 The rumours proved untrue and Feethams was demolished in February 2006, shortly after an arson attack.
-A plan by the board of the Darlington Cricket Club to sell the former football ground for a housing development was controversial because of a 1903 Deed of Foundation of the Feethams Cricket Field Trust which stated that the land in question was acquired by the Trust "for the purpose of securing the said premises as an open space to be used for Cricket and other Athletic exercises".
-However, in 2009 the Board sold the football field to Esh Developments, which on-sold the land in 2013 to Persimmon Homes.
+A plan by the board of the Darlington Cricket Club to sell the former football ground for a housing development was controversial because of the conditions of the foundation document mentioned above, stating that the land was to be used as an open space for athletic exercise.
+Despite this, in 2009 the Board sold the football field to Esh Developments, which on-sold the land in 2013 to Persimmon Homes.
 In 2014, Persimmon lodged a planning application to construct 82 homes, rather than the 146 houses previously proposed.